Strictly ergodic distal models and a new approach to the Host-Kra factors: Preliminaries.

+The following theorem was proven in the generality of an acting group which has a dense subgroup generated by a compact set.
+We specialize to the case of a finitely generated abelian acting group.

-\begin{thm} \cite[Theorem 1.29]{GMVIII} Let $G$ be a finitely generated abelian group and $(X,G)$ a minimal t.d.s.
-The following are equivalent for $d\geq 1$: \begin{enumerate} \item $(X,G)$ is an inverse limit of nilsystems of degree at most $d$;
+\begin{thm} \cite[Theorem 1.29]{GMVIII} Let $G$ be a finitely generated abelian group (e.g., $G=\Z^k$, $k\in \N$) and $(X,G)$ a minimal t.d.s.
+The following are equivalent for $d\geq 1$: \begin{enumerate} \item The t.d.s.\ $(X,G)$ is an inverse limit of nilsystems of degree at most $d$;

-\item It holds that $NRP_G^{d}(X)=\triangle:=\{(x,x)|x\in X\}$. \end{enumerate} \end{thm}
+\item It holds that $\nrp_G^{[d]}(X)=\triangle$. \end{enumerate} \end{thm}